Azure/connectthedots/Azure/AzurePrep/AzurePrep.md

 ###Create Website config info###
 * Run the application ConnecttheDots\Azure\AzurePrep\CreateWebConfig\bin\Release\CreateWebConfig.exe
 *  Login using your Azure subscription credentials
-* Enter the namespace prefix and location you chose when creating the Event Hubs
+* Select the namespace prefix and location you chose when creating the Event Hubs
-* The application has now created a web.config file and put it in the Website project folder
+* The application has now created a web.config file and put it on your desktop.
+You need to copy that file over the existing web.config file in the ConnectTheDotsWebSite folder of the Website project before you publish your site.